pybpc/walrus/docs/source/algorithms.rst

    a = [TARGET := EXPR for VAR in ITERABLE]

-For a more *generic* implementation, :mod:`walrus` wraps the assignment operation as a function, and utilises :token:`global <global_stmt>` and :token:`nonlocal <nonlocal_stmt>` keywords to inject such assigned variable back into the original context namespace.
+For a more *generic* implementation, ``walrus`` wraps the assignment operation as a function, and utilises :token:`global <global_stmt>` and :token:`nonlocal <nonlocal_stmt>` keywords to inject such assigned variable back into the original scope.

 For instance, it should convert the first example to

 .. code:: python

-   # in case ``match`` is not defined
+   # make sure to define ``match`` in this scope
    if False:
        match = NotImplemented